Labour Law

 4. KVKK and Data Security

-Place where employee data is processed (abroad), security measures, confidentiality:
+Where employee data is processed (abroad), security measures, and confidentiality:

 - Cross-border data transfer rules,